 \section{Conclusions}

-$n$-gram profiles are an important tool that has been widely used in many fields of research to discover unique properties that characterise the observations and the classes to which they belong.
-Depending on the application the modelling of $n$-gram profiles can either exploit the presence or absence or their frequencies.
-In this paper, we have centred our attention on the former since this approach has been used for cyber security applications that clearly represent a challenging and interesting opportunity for Bayesian statistics due to the growing demand of robust algorithms and methods capable of defending computer networks.
-Of course, as we have established throughout the paper, the use of $n$-grams can yield a large number of features to be considered which is unfeasible from a practical point of view.
+$n$-gram profiles are an important tool that have been used to discover unique properties of the observations and the classes to which they belong.
+Depending on the application the modelling of $n$-gram profiles can either exploit their presence or absence or their frequencies.
+In this paper, we have centred our attention on the former since this approach has been used for cybersecurity applications that clearly represent a challenging and interesting opportunity for Bayesian statistics due to the growing demand for robust algorithms and methods capable of defending computer networks.
+Of course, as we have established throughout the paper, the use of $n$-grams can yield a large number of features to be considered which is infeasible from a practical point of view.
 To address this, we have designed a flexible model that allows us to consider a suitable and straightforward generalisation to perform a feature selection procedure to find an optimal subset of features.